robdodson/polymer-html5devconf/scripts/md/slides.md

 <aside class="note">
   <section>
     Dave Rupert from Paravel has this wonderful blog post that you all should go read called Responsive Deliverables.
-And in it, he retells the story of how Paul Rand built up the Westinghouse brand
+And in it, he retells the story of how Paul Rand built up the Westinghouse electronics company's brand
   </section>
 </aside>